MurphyPone/murphypone.github.io/src/content/webscraping-workshop.md

 - the text of the review itself,
 - and a usefulness score based on how helpful other users found the review.

-Each of these datapoints are stored in various `<span>`, `<div>`, and `<a>` tags within the parent div with specific class names that we can use to easily identify which peices of information we want to fetch on a page.
+Each of these data points are stored in various `<span>`, `<div>`, and `<a>` tags within the parent div with specific class names that we can use to easily identify which pieces of information we want to fetch on a page.

 ![](/images/webscraping-2.png)